anyuan-chen/basicblog/content/blog/bit-sum/index.md

 ---
-title: Bit Sum Solution
+title: Editorial For Bit Sum
 date: "2021-05-31"
-description: "Bitwise operations are cool"
+description: "An intro into bit manipulation techniques."
+tags:
+    - competitive
 ---

 Bit Sum is a problem found on the online judge Binary Search, avaialable at the link <a href="https://binarysearch.com/problems/Bit-Sum